neoforged/Documentation/docs/gettingstarted/index.md

 To run your mod in a test environment, you can either use the generated run configurations or use the associated tasks (e.g. `gradlew runClient`).
 This will launch Minecraft from the corresponding runs directory (e.g. `runs/client` or `runs/server`), along with any source sets specified.
 The default MDK includes the `main` source set, so any code written in `src/main/java` will be applied.

+### Server Testing

-If you are running a dedicated server, whether through the run configuration or `gradlew runServer`, the server will initially shut down immediately.
+If you are running a dedicated server, whether through the run configuration or `gradlew runServer`, the server will shut down immediately.
 You will need to accept the Minecraft EULA by editing the `eula.txt` file in the run directory.

-Once accepted, the server will load, which can then be accessed via a direct connect to `localhost` (or `127.0.0.1`).
+Once accepted, the server will load and become available under `localhost` (or `127.0.0.1`).
+However, you will still not able to join, because the server will be put into online mode by default, which requires authentication (which the Dev player does not have).
+To fix this, stop your server again and set the `online-mode` property in the `server.properties` file to `false`.
+Now, start your server, and you should be able to connect.

 :::tip
 You should always test your mod in a dedicated server environment.
 This includes [client-only mods][client], these should not do anything when loaded on the server.